All alternatives

 Common questions

-- No. Everything runs in the browser.
+No. Everything runs in the browser, with no purchase and no install.
 The host shares a link, participants click it, the game starts.

-- Most of these games work well with 4 to 16.
-Punchline and Against Agility scale higher because the round structure handles bigger groups; Sketch Relay tops out around 12 because each round adds time.
+Most of these work well with 4 to 16.
+Punchline and Against Agility scale higher because the round structure absorbs a bigger group; Sketch Relay tops out around 12, since each player adds a round of time.

-- Yes.
-The game opens in a normal browser tab.
+Yes.
+The game opens in a normal browser tab next to the call.
 No Teams app to install, no admin approval required.

 Where these tend to fit